 With that state in hand, SyncmlSessionStateManager::InitiateSession sets up the session.

-It fills in authentication fields, chooses the app auth index, looks at the account flags and prepares the first SyncML envelope.
+It populates the authentication fields, selects the app auth index, checks the account flags, and prepares the first SyncML envelope.
 None of that cares about certificate validity yet.
 Only after that setup does the client send the actual request to Intune.
 The TLS handshake uses the MDM certificate and its private key, but the code path here does not block on an expired NotAfter date.
-As long as the private key still exists, the connection can be established and the server can reply.
+As long as the private key is available, the connection can be established, and the server can respond.

-When the first response comes back, StoreServerLastTime takes the server time from that response, converts it to ISO format and updates the timestamps in the in memory AcctInfo.
+When the first response arrives, StoreServerLastTime extracts the server time from that response, converts it to ISO format, and updates the timestamps in the in-memory AcctInfo.
 InternalSaveAcctInfoToKey then writes that updated structure back into the OMADM account key in the registry.

-Intune reads those values and shows them as a fresh last check in, even though the certificate that was used for the handshake is already expired.
-The certificate will start to matter later in the session, when policy and management operations are attempted, but the timestamps are already updated at this early stage.
+Intune reads those values and displays them as a fresh last check-in, even though the certificate used for the handshake has already expired.
+The certificate will become relevant later in the session, when policy and management operations are attempted, but the timestamps are already updated at this early stage.

 And that is exactly what was happening.

 While going through the decompiled code for the SyncML session startup, one thing became immediately obvious.
-The OMADM client never checks whether the MDM certificate is expired.
-The entire setup phase inside SyncmlSessionStateManager::InitiateSession reads the account info, prepares the SyncML envelope, selects the auth method, and sets up the connection.
+The OMADM client on the device itself does not check whether the MDM certificate has expired.
+The entire setup phase in SyncmlSessionStateManager::InitiateSession reads the account information, prepares the SyncML envelope, selects the authentication method, and establishes the connection.
 Not once does it validate the certificate’s NotAfter date.

-Even the function that writes the timestamps, StoreServerLastTime, simply accepts the timestamp from the server and writes it straight into the AcctInfo structure without verifying whether the certificate used for the session was valid or expired.
+Even the function that writes the timestamps, StoreServerLastTime, simply accepts the timestamp from the server and writes it directly into the AcctInfo structure without verifying whether the session certificate is valid or has expired.

 So from the device’s perspective, a session with Intune can begin even if the certificate is completely out of date.
 This raised a new question: how does the device even reach Intune without a valid certificate?